asathoor/SEO-II-exercise/README.md

 If you want to use the SEO changes regardless of the theme use a plugin.
 Now the code is changed to a WP plugin.**

-This addition to functions.php will add some SEO tags via the wp_head() hook.

 ## Important